Liver cirrhosis is a serious and progressive

 1. Medical history and physical examination.

-- Doctors assess risk factors such as alcohol use, viral hepatitis, or family history or liver
+Doctors assess risk factors such as alcohol use,

 disease. - Physical signs like jaundice, abdominal swelling(ascites), or enlarged veins may indicate advanced disease.